FICO's new scoring model to help lenders better assess risk

-(Reuters) - A move by personal credit score provider FICO (FICO.N) to leave out or discount medical debt from its scores will boost the credit record of many borrowers, while helping lenders to better assess risk.
+Aug 8 (Reuters) - A move by personal credit score provider FICO to leave out or discount medical debt from its scores will boost the credit record of many borrowers, while helping lenders to better assess risk.

 The company, formerly known as Fair Isaac Corp, said on Thursday that overdue medical payments that have already been settled will be ignored while calculating credit risk.